 - I can quickly grab it and spot mop just before company arrives.
 When my hardwood floors are clean, I get so many compliments on them.

-Just a few days ago, I hosted about 50 guests at my home the night before my daughters’ wedding.
+I hosted about 50 guests at my home the night before my daughters’ wedding.
 I used my mop right before the company arrived and I sure used it after they left!
 I highly recommend it.

 How it Works